Q. Allan Brocka

 Quenton Allan Brocka (born 1972) is an American television and film director based in West Hollywood, California.
-He has directed and written a number of feature films while creating an animated television series for the Logo cable network.
+He has directed and written a number of feature films and has created an animated television series for the Logo cable network.
 He also writes a column for The Advocate.

 Personal life

 Brocka was born and spent his childhood in Guam.
-His family moved to the mainland United States, settling in Parkland, Washington where he attended Washington High School.
+His family moved to the mainland United States, settling in Parkland, Washington, where he attended Washington High School.
 He earned a degree in communications from the University of Washington in Seattle and went on to get a Masters in film from the California Institute of the Arts.

 Brocka is of Filipino heritage and is openly gay.
 His uncle was Lino Brocka, a film director in the Philippines and an advocate for LGBT rights.